learn-co-curriculum/keyword-arguments-default-arguments/README.md

 new_employees = ['steven', 'jan', 'meryl']
 ```

-Well to do, we would have to copy our code from above.
+Well to accomplish, we would likely copy our code from above.

 ```python